andromixa/task_3_6/README.md

 # task_3_6
-Stepik Selenium cource task 3-6
+Repo contains solution for final task in 3-6 exercise of Stepik Selenium course.